 Encapsulation helps programmers to write code which is extensible.

 Note: Don’t worry about variables and methods.
-I will explain briefly about them in Java basics section.
+I will explain in detail about them in Java basics section.

 Another way to implement abstraction is by using inheritance.
 In inheritance, classes are arranged as hierarchies.
 You might come across situations where even though objects have similar properties are quite different.
 In such cases, it is better to move all the common properties and behavior into one common class and the specific properties and behavior into special or specific classes.